My Life (in a nutshell)

 January 1st, 2020 marked the beginning of my career as a full-time, freelance digital nomad.

-I've gotten into web design and I'm building commercial websites and placing Amazon ads on them.
-My goal is to create and automate hundreds of websites like this and cash in on them.
+Some people get into web design and build commercial websites and place Amazon ads (or others like Mediavine or CJ Affiliate) on them.
+Their goals are to create and automate hundreds of websites like this and cash in on them.
 YouTube also offers a program to monetize your channel and make money through ads with your videos.

 This is known as Affiliate Marketing.